adityadeshpande03/AdityaGPT/README.md

 # Welcome to AdityaGPT🚀
 ---

-Welcome to AdityaGPT: A Fine-Tuned Llama 3.2 1B model!
+Welcome to AdityaGPT: A Fine-Tuned Llama-3.2-1B-Instruct model!
 This project utilizes personal data for fine-tuning and has been successfully uploaded to Hugging Face for inference.

 ## 🧠 Overview

-In this project, the Llama 3.2 1B language model has been fine-tuned on a specific dataset (personal data) to improve its performance for our specific use cases.
+In this project, the Llama-3.2-1B-Instruct language model has been fine-tuned on a specific dataset (personal data) to improve its performance for our specific use cases.
 The fine-tuning process enhances the model's ability to understand and generate contextually accurate responses.

 ## ⚙️ Features